FlandreDaisuki/rollup-plugin-userscript-metablock/README.md

     // file : string | null(default)
     file: 'metablock.json',

+    // You can also use `meta` to pass it directly rather taht provide a file, and it has higher priority that `file`.
+    meta: {},

     // order: string[]
     // default: ['name', 'description', 'namespace', '...', 'grant']
     // ignore unknown metakey or multiple '...'